Bevsii/CPSC410-Software-Visualization-Project/README.md

 - Select JAR>From Modules With Dependencies
 - Set "Main" as your main class
 - Press OK, and then apply your changes
-- Once that is done go to build>Build Artefacts> Select JAR file
+- Once that is done go to Build>Build Artifacts> Select JAR file

 ## How to Run Analysis: